We've independently reviewed this article to make sure it's as accurate as we can make it.

-- Tray or turntable: It is a rotating glass plate that helps to ensure your food is evenly heated.
-Although this is a pretty common feature, I recommend double-checking that the microwave you’re planning on buying has it.
-Trust me, you don’t want to be stuck with cold food!
+- Tray or turntable: The microwave turntable is a rotating glass plate that helps to ensure your food is evenly heated.
+Although the turntable is a common feature, I recommend double-checking that the microwave you plan to buy has it.
+Trust me; you don’t want to be stuck with cold food!

-- Auto Defrost: This feature automatically adjusts the microwave’s power to defrost your food without cooking it, which comes in handy when you’re in a hurry.
+- Auto Defrost: The defrost feature automatically adjusts the microwave’s power to defrost your food without cooking, which is handy when you’re in a hurry.
 Bear in mind that you should always cook your food immediately after thawing it in the microwave to avoid health issues.

-- Steam cooking: If you don’t own a food steamer, this feature will be your best friend.
-With this setting, you’ll be able to easily prepare vegetables, rice, fish, and even eggs.
+- Steam cooking: If you don’t own a food steamer, the steam cooking feature will be your best friend, as you can easily prepare vegetables, rice, fish, and even eggs.

-- Child lock: If you enable this feature, the control panel will be automatically locked.
+- Child lock: The control panel will automatically lock if you enable the child lock.
 This way, you’ll keep your kids from accidentally pressing any buttons.

-- Quick controls: These shortcut keys allow you to prepare a specific food, such as popcorn or leftovers, with just the touch of a button.
-This way, you won’t have to guess how long to heat something up.
+- Quick controls: The shortcut keys allow you to prepare a specific food, such as popcorn or leftovers, with just the touch of a button, so you don’t have to guess how long to heat something.

-Now that you know what are the best features to look for when buying a new microwave, it’s time to talk about the ones you can skip.
+Now that you know the best features to look for when buying a new microwave, it’s time to talk about the ones you can skip.

-There are some modern microwaves that connect to your Wi-Fi network and other smart devices, allowing you to control them through your phone (some of them even have voice recognition!).
+Some modern microwaves connect to your Wi-Fi network and other smart devices, allowing you to control them through your phone (some even have voice recognition!).

-Although this feature may sound appealing to some people, I personally think that it can be a waste of your hard-earned money.
+Although Wi-Fi connectivity may sound appealing to some people, I believe that it can be a waste of your hard-earned money.
 There are great microwaves available without the added cost of this technology.

-According to Energy Sage, on average, microwaves use about 600 to 1000 watts of electricity.
+According to Energy Sage, microwaves use about 600 to 1000 watts on average.
 However, some models (like those used in restaurants) can have up to 1200 watts.

-And as you can imagine, the higher the wattage, the faster and more evenly your food will cook.
+The higher the microwave wattage, the faster and more evenly your food will cook.

-If you’re looking for an effective microwave, I recommend looking for one between 800 and 1000 watts.
-This way, you won’t have to worry about cold spots ruining your meal.
+If you’re looking for an effective microwave, I recommend looking for one between 800 and 1000 watts, so you won’t have to worry about cold spots ruining your meal.

 Whether you’re replacing your current microwave or you’re a first-time buyer, I’m sure you want to get the most out of your budget.

 Microwaves prices can vary depending on their type, features, brand, and design.
-Some models cost $100, while others can reach up to $3100!
+From what I’ve seen, some models cost $100, while others can reach up to $3100!
 But the average is usually around $500.

-If you have a tight budget, a countertop microwave might be the way to go, as this model is usually more affordable than other types of microwaves.
+If you have a tight budget, a countertop microwave is the way to go, as this model is lighter, cheaper, and more affordable than other types of microwaves.

-Drawer microwaves, on the other hand, are typically the most expensive models due to their technology, features, materials, and design.
+On the other hand, drawer microwaves are typically the most expensive models due to their technology, features, materials, and design.

-Microwaves can last up to 8 years or more if they’re well-maintained.
-Unfortunately, the industry-standard warranty length for microwaves is 1 year.
+Microwaves can last up to 10 years if well-maintained.
+Unfortunately, the industry-standard warranty length for these appliances is one year.

-Luckily, manufacturers usually offer extended warranties or protection plans for an additional cost.
-It usually extends the length of the current warranty or covers additional issues.
+The good news is that manufacturers usually offer extended warranties or protection plans for an additional cost.

 I recommend getting an extended warranty or protection plan if you’re planning on investing a lot of money in your new microwave.